carpentries-incubator/python-packaging-publishing/_episodes/03-packaging-installing.md

 Using git clone

-Downlaod and unzip their folder
+Download and unzip their folder

 ~~~